nheingit/JWCuisine-landing-page/README.md

+## Introduction
+Hello reader, my name is Noah Hein and this is my first project as a web developer that has been self-taught for the last 3 months.
+I am super excited to share this with you all. this readme will be a short tutorial on how to boot up this repo and get it working if you are cloning it onto your device, along with a list of things that I learned along the way making this project, and why I made it in the first place.

 ## About

-Hello reader, my name is Noah Hein and this is my first project as a web developer that has been self-taught for the last 3 months.
-I am super excited to share this with you all, and to grow further as I build more projects to share with you all. this readme will be a short tutorial on how to boot up this repo and get it working if you are cloning it onto your device, along with a list of things that I learned along the way making this project, and why I made it in the first place.

 I wanted to create a website for my wonderful brother Joseph who is a culinary expert that was looking to expand his catering business into the online space.
 He wanted a website that would let him do the following:
 * people would be able to email him about potential catering/private chef events